-- 6. The method according to any one of claims 4 or 5, further comprising: - a) assigning a first address subset permanently to a dedicated selection of tracks comprising the two outermost tracks on both sides of each band, - b) assigning a second address subset permanently to a dedicated selection of tracks comprising the next inwardly adjacent tracks on both sides of each band,

-- c) writing data to substantially all tracks of said first address subset, essentially in a first phase, - d) writing data to substantially all tracks of said second address subset, essentially in a second phase.

-7. The method according to any one of claims 1 to 3, further comprising at least two adjacent bands whose shared guard region is located at the common boundary of said bands, the tracks adjacent to said common boundary being written such that the excess width of a write element is caught by said shared guard region from both sides.

-8. The method according to claim 7, wherein overlapping data tracks, written by said write element, diverge from a location in the middle or near the middle of each band outward, toward said shared guard regions, establishing overlaps in opposite radial directions within said bands.

-- 9. The method according to any one of claims 7 or 8, further comprising: - assigning a first address subset permanently to a dedicated selection of tracks comprising two adjacent tracks from said location in the middle or near the middle of each band, - b) assigning a second address subset permanently to a dedicated selection of tracks comprising the next outwardly adjacent tracks on both sides of each band, - c) writing data to substantially all tracks of said first address subset, essentially in a first phase, - d) writing data to substantially all tracks of said second address subset, essentially in a second phase. - 10.
-The method according to any one of claims 1 or 3, further comprising: - a) assigning a first address subset permanently to a dedicated selection of tracks comprising the first track of each band, - b) assigning a second address subset permanently to a dedicated selection of tracks comprising the second track of each band, - c) writing data to substantially all tracks of said first address subset, essentially in a first phase, - d) writing data to substantially all tracks of said second address subset, essentially in a second phase.

-11. The method according to any one of claims 1 to 10, further comprising a plurality of data carrier surfaces, wherein a first address subset is permanently assigned to a dedicated selection of tracks encompassing tracks from each data carrier surface of said plurality of data carrier surfaces, said storage device being filled with data, wherein essentially in a first phase data are written to all data carrier surfaces by means of said first address subset, and wherein data are written to remaining empty tracks on all data carrier surfaces essentially in at least one subsequent phase.

-12. The method according to any one of claims 1 to 11, further comprising an optimized address subset whose range of logical block addresses encompass substantially all logical block addresses of a file management table, directory, or region for index data, said optimized address subset being permanently assigned to a dedicated selection of tracks comprising tracks adjacent to guard regions, such that the excess width of a write element is caught by said guard regions.
+- 6. The method of claim 5, further comprising: - a) assigning a first address subset permanently to a dedicated selection of tracks comprising the two outermost tracks on both sides of each band, - b) assigning a second address subset permanently to a dedicated selection of tracks comprising the next inwardly adjacent tracks on both sides of each band, - c) writing data to substantially all tracks of said first address subset, essentially in a first phase, - d) writing data to substantially all tracks of said second address subset, essentially in a second phase. - 7.
+The method of claim 1, further comprising at least two adjacent bands whose shared guard region is located at the common boundary of said bands, the tracks adjacent to said common boundary being written such that the excess width of a write element is caught by said shared guard region from both sides. - 8.
+The method of claim 7, wherein overlapping data tracks, written by said write element, diverge from a location in the middle or near the middle of each band outward, toward said shared guard regions, establishing overlaps in opposite radial directions within said bands. - 9.
+The method of claim 8, further comprising: - a) assigning a first address subset permanently to a dedicated selection of tracks comprising two adjacent tracks from said location in the middle or near the middle of each band. - b) assigning a second address subset permanently to a dedicated selection of tracks comprising the next outwardly adjacent tracks on both sides of each band, - writing data to substantially all tracks of said first address subset, essentially in a first phase, - d) writing data to substantially all tracks of said second address subset, essentially in a second phase. - 10.
+The method of claim 1, further comprising: - a) assigning a first address subset permanently to a dedicated selection of tracks comprising the first track of each band, - b) assigning a second address subset permanently to a dedicated selection of tracks comprising the second track of each band. - c) writing data to substantially all tracks of said first address subset, essentially in a first phase, - d) writing data to substantially all tracks of said second address subset, essentially in a second phase. - 11.
+The method of claim 1, further comprising a plurality of data carrier surfaces, wherein a first address subset is permanently assigned to a dedicated selection of tracks encompassing tracks from each data carrier surface of said plurality of data carrier surfaces, said storage device being filled with data, wherein essentially in a first phase data are written to all data carrier surfaces by means of said first address subset, and wherein data are written to remaining empty tracks on all data carrier surfaces essentially in at least one subsequent phase. - 12.
+The method of claim 1, further comprising an optimized address subset whose range of logical block addresses encompass substantially all logical block addresses of a file management table, directory, or region for index data, said optimized address subset being permanently assigned to a dedicated selection of tracks comprising tracks adjacent to guard regions, such that the excess width of a write element is caught by said guard regions.